Joehuu/Shana-Wallpaper/README.md

 *Based on https://github.com/OriginalCube/Bocchi-Wallpaper.*

-This is a web-based wallpaper from the anime Shakugan no Shana.
+This is a web-based wallpaper music player for the songs of the Shakugan no Shana anime.

 ## Steam Workshop Link